fhiso/legacy-format/core.md

 `http://fihso.org/legacy/longform/WILL`

 A legal document treated as an event, by which a person disposes of his or her estate, to take effect after death.
 The event date is the date the will was signed while the person was alive.
-(See also [PROB](#prob)ate.)
+(See also [PROB]ate.)

 ## LDS-specific tags